Change-Ahead/bricks-and-hearts/README.md

 ChangeAhead are an organisation that connects people in a vulnerable state with opportunities to get help and be empowered.
 One of the ways they do this is matching landlords with empty properties with people in need of housing assistance.
-The Bricks and Hearts project is a web platform to facilitate this.
+The Bricks & Hearts project is a web platform to facilitate this.
 It currently consists of a landlord portal and an admin portal.

 A landlord is able to: